lazyhamster/Observer/src/plugin/text/readme.txt

 PDF rendering library.

 3. System requirements.
-OS: WinXP or higher.
+OS: Win7 or higher.

 Windows Installer 4+
-Microsoft Visual C++ 2013 Redistributable Package
+Microsoft Visual C++ 2019 Redistributable Package.

 VDISK module requires Microsoft .NET Framework 4.5 to be installed.
 If you don't install .NET then this modile will not load.